drakkan/sftpgo/README.md

 Use [discussions](https://github.com/drakkan/sftpgo/discussions) to ask questions and get support from the community.

-If you report an invalid issue and/or ask for step-by-step support, your issue will be closed as invalid without further explanation.
-Invalid bug reports left open may confuse other users.
+If you report an invalid issue and/or ask for step-by-step support, your issue will be closed as invalid without further explanation and/or the "support request" label will be added.
+Invalid bug reports may confuse other users.
 Thanks for understanding.

 ## Documentation